Migelo/pygad/README.md

 ### Configure

-You probably need to customise pygad's config files for your specific type of snapshots (even HDF5 block names can differ).
+You probably need to customise [pyga][]d's config files for your specific type of snapshots (even HDF5 block names can differ).
 This goes a little beyond the scope of a README.
 Be referred to the [wiki][WikiConfig].